Ria424/developers-animatesdk-docs/BitmapItem_object/BitmapItem4.md

 #### Usage

-*bitmapItem.hasValidAlphaLayer*
+BitmapItem.hasValidAlphaLayer

 #### Description

-Read-only property; `boolean`; a boolean indicating if a bitmap in the library has a valid/useful alpha channel.
-This flag will help you decide if you should export the bitmap item as a PNG instead of a JPEG using the *bitmapItem.exportToFile() function.*
+Read-only property; `boolean`; A boolean indicating if a bitmap in the library has a valid/useful alpha channel.
+This flag will help you decide if you should export the bitmap item as a PNG instead of a JPEG using the `BitmapItem.exportToFile()` function.

 #### Example